 “People of Agwu!
 A great injustice is being done!”
 The leader addressed the deviant male crowd.
 The women silently listened, some hefty looking men began to slip behind the crowd.
 “Yes, our daughter committed adultery and she should be punished for it.
 Like the women before her.
 But should this rule only apply to women?”

 Some men began to pay attention to her now.
 She was a powerful orator.
 And the wife of Chief Agwunechemba.
-She was from the neighbouring town where the women fought as men.
+She was from the neighbouring town where the women fought like men.

 Abali shuffled uncontrollably, she was meant to remain still, but something had to be done to stop the instigator.